hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/12_functional_analysis.md

 To identify over-represented motifs, we will use DREME from the MEME suite of sequence analysis tools.
 [DREME](http://meme-suite.org/tools/dreme) is a motif discovery algorithm designed to find short, core DNA-binding motifs of eukaryotic transcription factors and is optimized to handle large ChIP-seq data sets.

 DREME is tailored to eukaryotic data by focusing on short motifs (4 to 8 nucleotides) encompassing the DNA-binding region of most eukaryotic monomeric transcription factors.
 Therefore it may miss wider motifs due to binding by large transcription factor complexes.
+This analysis takes quite a while to run, but [materials are available](https://hbctraining.github.io/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/12_functional_analysis.html) for walking through on your own.

 ### DREME